Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Path-Tracing.md

 It enables HDRP to compute various effects (such as hard or soft shadows, mirror or glossy reflections and refractions, and indirect illumination) in a single unified process.

 A notable downside to path tracing is noise.
-Noise vanishes as more paths accumulate and converges toward a clean image.
+Noise is caused by the randomness underlying the path tracing process; at each surface interaction, a new direction is chosen randomly.
+Noise vanishes as more paths accumulate and converge toward a clean image.
 For more information about path tracing limitations in HDRP, see [Unsupported features of path tracing](Ray-Tracing-Getting-Started.md#unsupported-features-of-path-tracing).

 ![](Images/RayTracingPathTracing1.png)